jasoncable/i-can-program-too/manuscript/Chapter07.md

         // i is 1
     }

 Don't get confused by the reuse of the variable name, `i`.
 The method creates a new scope that has nothing to do with the scope of the `RunTests` method.
-If these were instance level methods and we had an instance level property named `i`, the method masks the variable name `i` and scopes the new version of it to the method itself.
-The method then has access to all class level properties, except `i`.
+If these were instance level methods and we had an instance level field named `i`, the method masks the variable name `i` and scopes the new version of it to the method itself.
+The method then has access to all class level fields, except `i`.
 This can get very confusing.
-It is the reason I prefix private property names with an underscore.
-Some people pascal case all properties.
+It is the reason I prefix private field names with an underscore.
+Some people pascal case all fields.
 In any case, the most common casing for method parameters is camel case.

 To pass a value type type reference, we use the `ref` keyword in both the method definition and in the place where we call the method.